oemof/oemof-solph/README.rst

 Structure of the oemof cosmos
 =============================

-Oemof is organised in different levels.
-The basic oemof interfaces are defined by the core libraries.
-The next level contains libraries that depend on the core libraries but do not provide interfaces to other oemof libraries.
-The third level are libraries that do not depend on any oemof interface and therefore can be used as stand-alone application.
-Together with some other recommended projects the oemof cosmos provides a wealth of tools to model energy systems.
+Oemof packages are organised in different levels.
+The basic oemof interfaces are defined by the core libraries (network).
+The next level contains libraries that depend on the core libraries but do not provide interfaces to other oemof libraries (solph, outputlib).
+The third level are libraries that do not depend on any oemof interface and therefore can be used as stand-alone application (demandlib, feedinlib).
+Together with some other recommended projects (pvlib, windpowerlib) the oemof cosmos provides a wealth of tools to model energy systems.
 If you want to become part of it, feel free to join us.

 Examples
 ========